Performance Impact

 Google Tools

-- • PageSpeed Insights
+- PageSpeed Insights

-- • Lighthouse
+- Lighthouse

-- • Search Console
+- Search Console

-- • Chrome DevTools
+- Chrome DevTools

-- • Web Vitals Extension
+- Web Vitals Extension

 Third-Party Tools

-- • GTmetrix
+- GTmetrix

-- • WebPageTest
+- WebPageTest

-- • Pingdom
+- Pingdom

-- • New Relic
+- New Relic

-- • Cloudflare Analytics
+- Cloudflare Analytics

 Performance Budgets

-Recommended Performance Budget:
+Recommended Performance Budget for 2026

-- • Total page size: Under 1MB
+- Total page size: Under 1MB

-- • Images: Under 500KB
+- Images: Under 500KB total

-- • JavaScript: Under 200KB
+- JavaScript: Under 200KB (parsed + executed)

-- • CSS: Under 100KB
+- CSS: Under 100KB

-- • HTTP requests: Under 50
+- HTTP requests: Under 50 total

 Common Performance Mistakes

-Avoid These Performance Killers:
+Avoid These Performance Killers

-- • Loading large unoptimized images
+- Loading large unoptimized images (most common issue)

-- • Too many third-party scripts
+- Too many third-party scripts (analytics, chat widgets, ads)

-- • Render-blocking CSS and JavaScript
+- Render-blocking CSS and JavaScript in the head

-- • No caching strategy
+- No caching strategy — every visit reloads everything

-- • Ignoring mobile performance
+- Ignoring mobile performance entirely

-- • Not monitoring Core Web Vitals
+- Not monitoring Core Web Vitals after deployment

-2025 Performance Trends
+2026 Performance Trends

-Stay ahead with emerging performance trends:
+Stay ahead with emerging performance techniques:

-- Edge computing: Processing closer to users
+- Edge computing: Processing closer to users reduces round-trip latency

-- HTTP/3: Faster protocol adoption
+- HTTP/3: Faster protocol now widely supported — use it

-- AI optimization: Automated performance tuning
+- AI optimization: Automated performance tuning based on real user data

-- Progressive Web Apps: App-like performance
+- Progressive Web Apps: App-like performance and offline capability

-- WebAssembly: Near-native performance in browsers
+- WebAssembly: Near-native performance for compute-intensive tasks in browsers